 Kuala Lumpur Public Transport - Express Rail Link

-The KLIA Express and KLIA Transit are the fastest means of transport to get you from the Kuala Lumpur International Airport to the city.
+The KLIA Express and KLIA Transit are the fastest means of transport to get you from KLIA and KLIA2 to the city.

-The KLIA Express takes 28 minutes to get you from KLIA to KL Sentral Station.
+The KLIA Express takes 31 minutes to get you from KLIA2 to KL Sentral Station and 28 minutes from KLIA to KL Sentral.
 It departs every 15 minutes during peak hours.
-Peak hours are defined as the time from 5:00am to 9:00am and 4:00pm to 10:00pm.
+Peak hours are defined as the time from 6:00am to 9:00am and 4:00pm to 10:00pm from Sunday to Friday.

 Kuala Lumpur Public Transport - Rail Network